-– Allergic and inflammatory disorders; suppression of autoimmune disease; as part of a wider chemotherapy regimen; hormone replacement in conditions such as adrenal insufficiency.
+Allergic and inflammatory disorders; suppression of autoimmune disease; used as part of a wider chemotherapy regimen; hormone replacement in conditions such as adrenal insufficiency.

 Glucocorticoids work by modulating gene expression.

-Glucocorticoids achieve this by binding to receptors in the cytosol – known as glucocorticoid receptors (GR).
-Through this binding, the receptor passes into the nucleus and binds to glucocorticoid-response elements – binding which influences gene expression.
+Glucocorticoids achieve this by binding to receptors in cytosol – known as glucocorticoid receptors (GR).
+By binding, the receptor passes into the nucleus to bind to glucocorticoid-response elements.
+This influences gene expression by:

 Glucocorticoids also have metabolic effects.
-For example – they increase gluconeogenesis from circulating fats and amino acids which have come about through the catabolism, or breakdown, of muscle and fat.
-The metabolic effects directly contribute to the side effect profile reviewed below.
+For example – they increase gluconeogenesis from circulating fats and amino acids that have come about through the catabolism (or breakdown) of muscle and fat.

 For systemic inflammatory disorders, this has an enormous impact.
 Glucocorticoids also impact circulating monocytes and eosinophils, suppressing their effects.

 Inhaled corticosteroids exert their effects on the respiratory tract – reducing mucosal inflammation, widening airways, eliminating mucus secretion, and reducing the number of flare-ups in patients with COPD.

 Topical corticosteroids have a more local effect.
 However, prolonged use of high doses can trigger systemic side effects.

 Side effects with glucocorticoids vary depending upon which route of administration is required.